James-Lee-01/simple-twitter/README.md

 > **password:** 12345678

 # Project Installation and Launch
-1. open your terminal, and clone the project:
+1. Open your terminal, and clone the project:
 ```
 git clone https://github.com/James-Lee-01/simple-twitter.git
 ```